January 13-17, 2020 from 9:00am-5:00pm

 Do you have an idea for an organization, initiative or venture that that could address a social or environmental problem?
 This course is designed to help aspiring social entrepreneurs and changemakers from all disciplines develop a viable proposal for social change.
 Course content includes an introduction to human-centered design thinking, change management, leadership skills, non-profit and for-profit business models, and social entrepreneurship frameworks.
-This course is taught by Fred Rose, Acara Founder and Affiliate Faculty at Humphrey School of Public Affairs, and many guest lecturers, and you will also benefit from meeting with multiple mentors.
+Throughout the course you’ll be exposed to many guest lecturers, and you will also benefit from meeting with multiple mentors.
 At the end of the week, you will present your project to a panel of experts.
-You can learn more about this course by reviewing last year’s course syllabus.

 Students and teams from this course will be encouraged to compete in the Acara Challenge for prizes and up to $5000 in fellowship money to pilot their idea.